antoniopelusi/antoniopelusi.com/_posts/2022-10-17-keyholder-desktop.md

 <br>

 ## Features ✨
-- Create an offline encrypted database to securely store your account data
+- Create an offline encrypted database to securely store your accounts data
 - Choose a Master Password to encrypt the entire database
-- Easily add, edit and remove accounts
+- Easily add, edit and remove the accounts
-- Several keyboard shortcuts available, check the help section to find out more!
+- Several keyboard shortcuts available, check the in app *help* section to find out more!
 <br>

 ## Specification ⚙️